3 Things That Attract Scorpions to Your Home

 Cracks And Crevices

-When the temperatures start soaring, scorpions are motivated to look for a shady place to hide – something your home provides in spades.
-In order to get inside, they will look for holes or crevices they can squeeze inside.
+When the temperatures start soaring, scorpions are motivated to look for a shady place to hide—something your home provides in spades.
+They will look for holes or crevices they can squeeze into to get inside.

 As a general rule of thumb for homeowners, checking your property regularly for open cracks and crevices will help decrease pest infestations.
-In the case of scorpions, any crack bigger than the width of a credit card is big enough for a scorpion to get in.
+In the case of scorpions, any crack that is more enormous than the width of a credit card is big enough for a scorpion to get in.
 They can enter through your foundation, doorways, rooftops, and windows.

 Once inside your home, scorpions look for an undisturbed place to live.
-They are nocturnal creatures and avoid humans, but they will strike if they feel threatened.
-Take every precaution by sealing up cracks and crevices, eliminating food sources, and keeping an eye out for stagnant water.
+They are nocturnal creatures and avoid humans but will strike if they feel threatened.
+Take every precaution by sealing up cracks and crevices, eliminating food sources, and looking for stagnant water.

 If you’re concerned about a recent scorpion sighting in or around your home, call Anver Pest Control.
 We specialize in eradicating and preventing scorpion infestations.
-Las Vegas is a beautiful place to live, don’t let scorpions in your home ruin that.
+Las Vegas is a beautiful place to live, so don’t let scorpions ruin your home.
 Call Anver Pest Control for a free inspection today!